• Skip to primary navigation

 But you can still experience fall in Southern California, too.
 While the colors may not be as dramatic as up north, you’ll still feel the changing of the season and drink in gorgeous fall foliage.

-Read on for my top 10 picks for the best of California leaf peeping.
+Read on for my top 10 picks for the best places to see fall foliage in California.

 California in Fall